Phoenix in Obsidian: Plot summary

 When the story begins, Erekosë has ended the war and found peace.
 Then the dreams of eternal struggle, that tormented him in The Eternal Champion, begin again.
 He finds himself transported into the body of Urlik Skarsol, driving a chariot pulled by polar bears across an ice sheet.
-He encounters a party of humans who take him to Rowernarc.
-There he meets the debauched Bishop Belphig and the ascetic Lord Shanosfane.
+He encounters a party of frog-like humans who take him to Rowernarc.
+There he meets the debauched Bishop Belphig and the ascetic Lord Shanosfane, known as 'the Lord Temporal.'

-Belphig eventually invites him on a hunt for the fearsome sea-stag.
+Belphig eventually invites him on a hunt for the fearsome 'sea-stag'.
 On the trip, Urlik begins dreaming of the Black Sword; then, while he is awake, a mysterious bell tolls, a Screaming Chalice appears, and a voice orders Urlik to take up the Black Sword.
+He refuses.
 Finally they hunt the sea-stag to its island lair.
 Many of the hunters are killed and, though he succeeds in killing the stag, Urlik is left for dead.
-He is rescued by another party from the wholesome human settlement of the Scarlet Fjord, led by Bladrak.
+He is rescued by another party from the wholesome human settlement of the Scarlet Fjord, led by Bladrak Morningspear.
 On the advice of the Lady of the Chalice, they have been ringing the bell that summoned him from his life as Erekosë.
-They have with them the Cold Sword, which he instinctively fears.
+They have with them the Cold Sword, which he instinctively fears and has sworn not to use, though he later does so almost against his own will.